nopnop2002/Arduino-STM32-8bitTFT/README.md

 ```

 (\*2)
-Serial.print of NUCLEO and DISC1 gose to PA2
+Serial.print of NUCLEO and DISC1 gose to PA2.
 If you use NUCLEO or DISC1, you need to change it.
 You can change to other port.
 To change the port, change Arduino-STM32-8bitTFT.h.
-D0 to D7 are controlled using LL_GPIO_WriteOutputPort().
+D0 to D7 are controlled using CMSIS ODR Register.
-This function can change multiple IOs at once, but only IOs on the same port.
+This register can change multiple IOs at once, but only IOs on the same port.
 Therefore, D0 to D7 must be the same port.
 If PORT-A is used for D0-D7, __all GPIOs on PORT-A cannot be used for other purposes.__
-Because LL_GPIO_WriteOutputPort() manipulates all GPIOs of PORT-A.
+Because CMSIS ODR Register manipulates all GPIOs of PORT-A.

 (\*3)
 When a regulator(It's often AMS1117) is mounted on the back, it's operated 5V.